hemant63821/easygenerator-assignment-webapp/README.md

 ### `.env file`

 the required api url and port are supplied in .env file which you would find in the root directory
+### `prerequistes`

+node installed on your local system with node 14 or higher

+### `install dependencies`

+navigate to the app directory and run npm install on your terminal

 ### `npm start`